nielskee/draft-articles/TechnicalHiringPart2.md

-* Why Screen
+* Why screen candidates
 We'd love to see all candidates face to face.
 We'd love to have a complete view of their skills, background and abilities.
 In practice, it's almost impossible for organisations to commit this sort of time.

-Just as importantly, we also don't want to take up the candidate's time if we think there's a low probability we're going to hire them.
+More importantly, we don't want to take up the candidate's time if we think there's a low probability we're going to hire them.
 They're busy people too.
 They're generally in employment, and if they're in Job Hunt Mode then they'll often have multiple job applications live at any given time.

-Screening gives you and the candidate a way of building confidence in each other - as your investment in each other grows, so does your confidence.
+Done right, screening gives you and the candidate a way of building confidence in each other - as your investment in each other grows, so does your confidence.

-So goes the theory.

 I want to emphasise that this needs to be a *matched* investment.
-At each stage, the candidate needs to feel they know more about you, in the same way you know more about them.
-If this becomes unbalanced, trust is eroded.
+At *every stage*, the candidate needs to feel they know more about you, in the same way you know more about them.
+If this becomes unbalanced, then trust is eroded, and however appealing your job ad was, you're back to sending a signal that this is really just about your company and its requirements.
 * T-Shapes and Technical Specifics
 For most of the next two posts, I'm going to have to make some assumptions.
 There's an almost infinite variety of technical